Launching Software As A Service (SaaS) In China

 There are two Internet Content Provider (ICP) licenses you will first need to acquire to establish your SaaS:

 ICP Beian (ICP备案) – This is the standard ICP license required to host a website in China.
-It is issued by the Chinese Ministry of Industry and Information Technology and administered at at the provincial level.
+It is issued by the Chinese Ministry of Industry and Information Technology and is administered at the provincial level.
 For sites that are purely informational and not involved in selling goods or services, this is the only ICP required.
 The numbers follow the format 京ICP备12345678号

 ICP Commercial – This ICP license gives its holder the legal ability to accept payments online, which will include your SaaS enterprise.
 These numbers follow the format 京ICP证12345678号 .

-Websites that do not have an ICP record cannot be accessed in Mainland China.
+Websites that do not have an ICP record may be blocked in Mainland China.
 You can see the ICP license numbers for any Chinese website at the bottom of the front webpage, where they are required to be displayed:

-I need an ICP license for China.
+I need an ICP Beian (ICP Filing) for China.
 How can I get one?

 Your website does not need to go live prior to applying for the license, but you will need to first obtain a local hosting provider, to whom you will submit the required documentation (these can vary from province to province):